← Press·Press Release

 The Team

-The Antioch Made initiative brings together three local businesses, each contributing a different piece of the program:
+Antioch Made brings together a makerspace, a local advertising agency, and a family-owned business – each contributing a different piece of the program:

-• Pestec (Luis Agurto Jr., Project Lead) provides facilities and anchors the initiative.
-Pestec is a local leader in Bay Area pest management and research, rooted in the Antioch community for decades.
-Pestec was founded by his father in 1985, and recently celebrated 30 years in operation.
+• Pestec (Luis Agurto Jr., Project Lead) anchors the initiative with facilities and funding.
+Pestec is a family-owned business founded by Luis's father in 1985, rooted in the Antioch community for over 30 years.
 Luis leads the program, coordinates across all partners, and brings Pestec's education mission and community connections to the project.

 • Steward Advertising (Joshua Mendez Valdez, Outreach & Brand) handles community outreach, recruitment, and brand identity for the initiative, connecting the program to local creatives and businesses.
-He runs Antioch.town, one of the most popular local brands in Antioch for what is happening around the city.
+Joshua runs Antioch.town, one of the most popular local brands in Antioch for community events and news.

-• Maker Pub (Myk Klemme, Curriculum & Instruction) develops training curriculum, provides equipment access, and delivers hands-on instruction in 3D printing, design, and fabrication with the goal of establishing a makerspace in the area and scale to more manufacturing trades like CNC machining and wood working while expanding the 3D print lab.
+• Maker Pub (Myk Klemme, Curriculum & Instruction) is the makerspace brand behind the training and equipment.
+Myk develops curriculum, provides equipment access, and delivers hands-on instruction in 3D printing, design, and fabrication.
+The long-term goal is to establish a permanent makerspace in Antioch and expand into more manufacturing trades as the program grows.

 The Program